weaverwhale/docs/src/pages/oncall/onboarding.md

 OpsGenie is also where we acknowledge alerts, and where we can see the history of alerts.

 The first thing to ensure is that you have access to OpsGenie, your contact information is correct, and you have the OpsGenie app installed on your phone.
-This is covered in the [OpsGenie Onboarding](/oncall/opsgenie) article.
+This is covered in the [Opsgenie & Slack](/oncall/opsgenie-slack) article.